 Poly Cystic Ovarian Syndrome (PCOS) is a common reproductive health condition for women.
 It has become increasingly common with increase in the consumption of a highly processed diet.
 The condition is characterised by an increase in male hormone testosterone.
 This leads to a combination of symptoms that include jawline facial acne, facial hair, multiple cysts on the ovaries and weight gain.
 Frequently these symptoms co-exist with insulin resistance caused by high blood sugar levels.
 Often you may also experience depression due to the effects of the condition.
 PCOS is has significant effects on a woman’s life, and many women will also experience fertility issues related to the condition.
 The physical changes that directly affect appearance have a significant impact and often result in mood changes.

 Stress has a significant impact on PCOS and the development of the condition.
-Stress causes an increase in the production of cortisol from the adrenal glands this causes a increase in the production of adrenalin.
-This leads to increase blood sugar levels and this leads to an increase in the release of insulin eventually the receptors on the cells become less sensitive to the insulin and it is this that causes insulin resistance.
+Stress causes an increase in the production of cortisol from the adrenal glands and this causes an increase in the production of adrenalin.
+This leads to increase blood sugar levels and an increase in the release of insulin.
+Eventually the receptors on the cells become less sensitive to the insulin and it is this that causes insulin resistance.
 At this time, it is still not fully understood how this causes PCOS.

 As a naturopath the next important goal is to help the client to understand and identify with how their diet may be impacting their condition by fully assessing their nutritional status, identifying the clients goals for their health and helping them understand the steps they need to take in order to improve their insulin sensitivity.
 As a naturopath I feel it is important to help clients to learn how to enjoy a variety of foods that will provide enjoyment and avoid the need for yoyo dieting.
 So, my clients can feel like they can follow a healthy eating plan long term and achieve a sustainable and healthy weight range.